-If you’re one of the millions eligible to deduct student loan interest from your taxes, you could save a significant amount of money — but you need to know how the deduction works so you can make sure to claim it properly.
+While no one enjoys paying student loan interest, doing so comes with a silver lining: You might be able to claim a student loan interest deduction of up to $2,500 on your taxes.
+This deduction could save you a significant amount of money, but you need to know how the deduction works so you can make sure to claim it properly.

-Here are seven key facts to know when claiming the student loan interest deduction for 2017 taxes and beyond.
+Here are seven key facts to know when claiming the student loan interest deduction for your taxes.

 1. Not all loans are eligible for the student loan interest deduction